 > Explore Bonsai proposals

-Tips on how to write a great freelance proposal
+Tips on how to write a great freelancer proposal

 1. Analyze the project description and get to know your client